pme123/zio-http4s-long-polling/README.md

 ```

 You may spot the problem: `Future[Future[_]]`.
-If the Class is restarted there are 2 `fetchAndProcessTasks()` running now - Really Bad!
+If the App is restarted there could be two `fetchAndProcessTasks()` running now - Really Bad!

 Adding a flag works (because it is a singleton) but is not so _Scala_ style: